 Cadence frowned, pulled back into herself, and crossed her arms.
-“And what are you implyin’ by ‘heart’?”
+“And what are ya implyin’ by ‘heart’?”

 “I wouldn’t know,” the doctor replied.
 “As I’ve said, I’m not an expert in those matters.
-But in the physical realm of things, I must say you are perfectly normal.
-Functioning physically properly.”
+But in the physical realm of things, I must say you’re perfectly normal.
+Functioning physically up to par.”

 Cadence sighed and lifted her hat to ruffle her hair.
 “As much as I love spendin’ time with ya, doc, if I knew you were just gonna send me away, I woulda spent my time elsewhere.
 There’s a lot goin’ on, ya know.
 The city’s a mess.”
 Cadence peeked at the doctor and found that he was back at flipping through his clipboard.
 She merely shrugged.